Online sessions Tuesdays + Thursdays at 7:00AM

 Stroke: fewer strokes for those who practice qigong daily; improves balance after a stroke

-Eight Pieces of Silk Brocade, in the style of the lineage of cartoon bears:
+Eight Pieces of Silk Brocade, in the style of the great lineage of cartoon bears: